 - Sturdiness: Whether it be bench press or Bulgarian split squats, you want a bench with no wobble.
 Weight capacity should be in the high hundreds, which will improve the sturdiness of your utility bench.
 And, going back to the material of the bottoms, your workout bench should never ever slip while you’re working out.

-- Accessories: An Olympic weight bench is classic and might come with a rack for your barbell, but that’s it.
+- Accessories: An Olympic weight bench is classic and might come with a power rack for your barbell, but that’s it.
 Maybe you want a weight bench with more, such as leg stirrups to secure your legs for crunches and low back raises.
 An adjustable weight bench gives your options as well.
 Whichever workout bench you choose, make sure it’s one that can do everything you want it to do.

 - Weight Rating: Regardless of the type of bench that you’re after; the first and prime consideration must be, what is the weight rating?
 Benches are rated in according with the maximum load that they can handle.
 It’s important to know that maximum load also takes into account your body weight.